zhenrong-wang/hpc-now/CONTRIBUTING.md

 Other than bugs and problems, you can also submit feature requests or other relavent ideas.
 Please follow the guidelines below:

 - **Description**: Please describe your ideas/feature requests in detail.
 Pictures, architectures, or drawings are welcomed.
-- **Reference**: If there are good practices, please also provide then.
+- **References**: If there are good practices, please also provide then.

 # 4. Discussions